ervitis/k8s-udemyquicklabs/README.md

 ---

-Create a pod called my-busybox in the dev2406 namespace using the busybox image.
-The container should be called secret and should sleep for 3600 seconds.

-The container should mount a read-only secret volume called secret-volume at the path /etc/secret-volume.
-The secret being mounted has already been created for you and is called dotfile-secret.

-Make sure that the pod is scheduled on master/controlplane and no other node in the cluster.

----

 Create a single ingress resource called ingress-vh-routing.
 The resource should route HTTP traffic to multiple hostnames as specified below:

 The service video-service should be accessible on http://watch.ecom-store.com:30093/video